-On November 20, 2013 I was a motivational speaker for the Camping in Ontario Convention at the Marriott Rosseau Resort in Minett Ontario.
+On November 20, 2013 I was a Keynote speaker for the Camping in Ontario Convention at the Marriott Rosseau Resort in Minett Ontario.

 After the motivational speech, I had the pleasure of getting a ride to the Toronto airport with Linda and Stéphane Deschenes, the owners of the Bare Oaks Family Naturist Park.
 During this 2 hour car ride I had an very interesting conversation about the advantages of naturism.